platelminto/spotify-organiser/README.md

 Run periodically.
 There's 2 main ways of using it:

 - Monthly playlists: every time it runs, newly saved songs are added to a monthly playlist, identified by a {month}{year} identifier at the end of the description (e.g. '0123' for January 2023).
 If the playlist doesn't exist, it will create one with a default name, along with a description which includes the identifier.
-To use this, in `main.py`, replace line 32 with `add_songs_to_monthly_playlist()`.
-- Marked playlists (**default**): newly saved songs are added to a playlist description ending with a '#' character, which you must manually add to the description of the playlist you care about.
+- Marked playlists: newly saved songs are added to a playlist description ending with the string specified in `.env` (`MARKED_PLAYLIST_STRING`), which you must manually add to the description of the playlist you care about.
+For example, setting `MARKED_PLAYLIST_STRING=#`, songs will be added to whichever playlist's description ends with a `#`.

+To use monthly playlists, include `MARKED_PLAYLIST_STRING`, but leave it empty.

 I'd suggest running it roughly every 20 minutes.
 Use a VPS (e.g. [Amazon EC2](https://aws.amazon.com/ec2/)) to avoid downtime.

 ## Features

-- Add newly saved songs to a monthly playlist, or one with a description ending with a '#' character.
+- Add newly saved songs to a monthly playlist, or ones with a description ending with a specified character.

 ## crontab